A pioneering research program aiming to optimise steroid use in pregnancy is set to benefit millions of families who will have babies born too soon.

 Australia’s first Aboriginal volunteers hospital-based program is set to have a major impact on Aboriginal mothers in WA.

 The latest edition of INTHEBLACK magazine features an article on WIRF Board member and Treasurer, Wylie Collins.

-WIRF's 2018 Banquet for Babies will be held on Saturday, 1 September 2018 at Frasers State Reception Centre, Kings Park.
+WIRF Spring Gala 2018 - Banquet for Babies will be held on Saturday, 1 September 2018 at Frasers State Reception Centre.